waqasbhatti/lcc-server/docs/process.md

 - can run many tornado servers for a single light curve set, they should be all independent and mostly readonly

+## later TODO

+- add a TAP server using the sqlite and kdtree.
+This will use sqlparse to parse the DML and generate the correct numpy/sqlite statements for selecting things, while keeping in mind that no writing to the database is allowed. maybe break this out into a separate astrotap-server project